scoulomb/soapui-docker/README.md

 docker-compose up --build
 ````

-This will build, map I/O volumes and run docker image with sample non regression (project-1).
+This will build, map I/O volumes and run docker image with sample non regression (using project-2 which is successful).

-With one test passing and one test failing.
+We can replace `project-2` by `project-1`. `project-1` is failing (one test passing and one test failing).

-In this repo sample reports are committed.
+In this repo sample reports with `project-2` are committed under `test_results/sample`

 ## Adaptation to your use-case

 Dockerfile does not need to be changed.
 Edit the `docker-compose` file line
-`command: ["-M", "-f", "/test_results", "/project_file/REST-Project-1-soapui-project.xml"]`
+`command: ["-M", "-f", "/test_results", "/project_file/REST-Project-2-soapui-project.xml"]`

 To replace `REST-Project-1-soapui-project.xml` by your project file.

 A report will be generated in test_results (volume mapping).

+## Travis

+Goal is to show it is possible to use docker soapui non reg to fail or not the CI/CD.

 ## Tips

 If no enough disk space to build image,
 Do clean-up with `docker image rm (docker images | grep "<none>" | awk '{ print $3 }' )` (at your risk)
+I am using https://travis-ci.com/ in beta and not https://travis-ci.org.
+File name should be `.travis.yml` (not yaml)

 ## What's next: Deploy in Kubernetes